-Guardianship Lawyer in Tulsa
+Guardianship Attorney in Tulsa

 When the court appoints someone to take care of another individual and/or their property, it is the legal proceeding of guardianship.
 The person appointed is called the guardian, and the person the guardianship is for is called the ward.
 Both children and adults may have a guardian appointed to care for them.
 Typically, minor children will be assigned a guardian when their parents die or are otherwise unable to care for them.
 Vulnerable adults, such as those with special needs or who are otherwise unable to care for themselves, may also be appointed guardians to ensure their needs are met.